-The factual matrix necessary to be noticed was that Bhovapur Basti falls within the jurisdiction of Ghaziabad Development Authority.
-In the Basti aforesaid, labourers coming from different parts of the country are residing and some of the labourers are involved in occupation of rag-picking.
-As per the petitioner, the District Administration, Ghaziabad at the instance of Ghaziabad Development Authority is continuously making efforts to remove the residents of the Basti aforesaid without providing them any alternative land for their rehabilitation.
+Facts related to this petition is: The factual matrix necessary to be noticed was that Bhovapur Basti falls within the jurisdiction of Ghaziabad Development Authority.
+In the Basti aforesaid, labourers coming from different parts of the country are residing and some of the labourers were involved in the occupation of rag-picking.
+As per the petitioner, the District Administration, Ghaziabad at the instance of Ghaziabad Development Authority was continuously making efforts to remove the residents of the Basti aforesaid without providing them with any alternative land for their rehabilitation.

-According to the learned counsel of the petitioner, the residents of Bhovapur Basti whose houses have been demolished are having no roof to protect themselves and they are just sitting below the open sky.
-It was further submitted that the respondents have acted arbitrarily and they intend to demolish the remaining houses in next coming few days.
+According to the learned counsel of the petitioner, the residents of Bhovapur Basti whose houses have been demolished were having no roof to protect themselves and they were just sitting below the open sky.
+It was further submitted that the respondents have acted arbitrarily and they intend to demolish the remaining houses in the next coming few days.

-According to the petitioner, the residents of the Basti aforesaid cannot be evicted without providing them an alternative place of residence as prescribed under the Proviso to Section 26-A of the Uttar Pradesh Planning and Development Act, 1973.
-It was submitted by the Respondents that the residents of Bhovapur Basti are trespassers and therefore, the encroachment made by them are required to be removed.
+According to the petitioner, the residents of the Basti aforesaid could not be evicted without providing them with an alternative place of residence as prescribed under the Proviso to Section 26-A of the Uttar Pradesh Planning and Development Act, 1973.
+It was submitted by the Respondents that the residents of Bhovapur Basti were trespassers and therefore, the encroachment made by them are required to be removed.

-Court observed that, “As per the averments contained in the petition for writ, Bhovapur Basti is existing since 1990.
-The residents of Bhovapur Basti are coming from lower section of the society and looking to the need for rehabilitation of such persons, the State Legislature under the Act of 1973 protected their right of residence under the Proviso to Section 26-A in the following terms- Provided that any encroachment made on public land by a person belonging to weaker section on or before the date of commencement of the Uttar Pradesh Planning and Development (Amendment) Act, 1997 shall not be removed until alternative land or accommodation is offered to rehabilitate him in such manner and on such terms and conditions as may be prescribed.”
+The court observed that “As per the averments contained in the petition for the writ, Bhovapur Basti is existing since 1990.
+The residents of Bhovapur Basti are coming from the lower section of the society and looking to the need for rehabilitation of persons, the State Legislature under the Act of 1973 protected their right of residence under the Proviso to Section 26-A in the following terms- Provided that any encroachment made on public land by a person belonging to a weaker section on or before the date of commencement of the Uttar Pradesh Planning and Development (Amendment) Act, 1997 shall not be removed until alternative land or accommodation is offered to rehabilitate him in such manner and on such terms and conditions as may be prescribed.”